nikolovlazar/fundamentals-of-software-architecture/02-architectural-thinking.md

 	- In the *queues* solution, each service implements its queue, and the `BidProducer` sends the bidding data separately to each queue.
 The `BidProducer` can fine-tune the bidding information per service.
 - The *topic* model does not support monitoring of the number of messages in the topic, and hence auto-scaling is harder to implement
 	- In the *queues* solution, each queue can be monitored individually, so we can apply programmatic load-balancing to scale automatically
-	- <u>Disclaimer</u>: this is a technology specific trade-off - some messaging protocols do support programmatic load balancing and monitoring
+	- **Disclaimer**: this is a technology specific trade-off - some messaging protocols do support programmatic load balancing and monitoring

 So, which is the better option?
 The answer is - "it depends".
 This table summarizes the trade-offs: